 Learn how to recognize the signs of excessive dehydration and heat-related illness in yourself and others, and, when to seek treatment.
 This is especially important after you exercise or spend an extended period of time outside.
 Symptoms may include dizziness, rapid heartbeat, dry skin, extreme fatigue, or a lack of mental focus.

-For more information on dehydration, heat-related illnesses, and how to prevent them, visit here.
+Read an online health topic on our website for more information on dehydration, heat-related illnesses, and how to prevent them.